d3m02/cpp_grimoire/C++ Notes/Books and courses notes/C++ Unit Testing Google Test and Google Mock, Udemy course by Serban Stoenescu/02 Google Test Basics.md

 For `std::string` `ASSERT_EQ` works correctly (due to `operator==` overload).

 ## Fixtures
 Fixtures allows to reuse the code in the setup and tear-down phases.
-Fixtures are classes derived from `testing::Test` classes.
+Fixtures are classes derived from `::testing::Test` classes.
 This class contain functions which can be overwritten for required behavior:
 + `{cpp}virtual void SetUp()` - function which executed before each test
 + `{cpp}virtual void TearDown()` - function which executed after each test
 + `{cpp}static void SetUpTestSuite()` - executed before Test suite